AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Simulcast encodings can be transported each on a separate RTP stream [I-D.ietf-avtext-rid] with Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast] [I-D.ietf-mmusic-rid].
-In this mode, the encodings utilize distinct SSRCs and Restriction Identifiers (RIDs) and RTCP feedback messages can be provided relating to each simulcast encoding, utilizing the distinct SSRCs.
+In this mode, each simulcast encoding is provided within a distinct bitstream and the encodings utilize distinct SSRCs and Restriction Identifiers (RIDs).
+As a result, RTCP feedback messages can be provided relating to each simulcast encoding, utilizing the distinct SSRCs.
 This mode of simulcast transport MUST be supported by SFUs.